EmmoCodes/Zelix/README.md

 **Productivity Enhancements**
 Git Integration: Manage repositories seamlessly with Lazygit.
 File Management: Explore files quickly with fd, ripgrep, and fzf.
+Zellij + WezTerm: Zellij is always launched together with WezTerm, providing a cohesive and visually optimized terminal experience.

 **Performance**
 Rust-Powered Plugins: Optimized for blazing-fast performance.
 GPU Acceleration: Smooth terminal experience with WezTerm.

+**Visual and Interface Design**
+Minimal Zellij Interface: The Zellij interface is configured to be minimal, offering a clean and distraction-free layout for maximum focus.